 invasively with IR procedures.
 IR services and the IR clinic can offer

 patients the streamlined benefit of both expedited imaging evaluation

-and targeted image guided treatments with more convenience, less risk,
+and targeted image guided treatments with more convenience, fewer complications,

-less pain, and less recovery time than compared to surgical options.
-It
+minimal discomfort and less recovery time compared to surgical options.

 advanced training in a broad spectrum of minimally invasive procedures.